markqvist/Reticulum/README.md

 For more info, see [unsigned.io/projects/reticulum](https://unsigned.io/projects/reticulum/)

 ## Notable Features
 - Coordination-less globally unique adressing and identification
 - Fully self-configuring multi-hop routing
 - Complete initiator anonymity, communicate without revealing your identity
 - Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication
 - Forward Secrecy with ephemereal Elliptic Curve Diffie-Hellman keys on Curve25519
 - Reticulum uses the [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) specification for on-the-wire / over-the-air encryption
   - Keys are ephemeral and derived from an ECDH key exchange on Curve25519
   - AES-128 in CBC mode with PKCS7 padding
   - HMAC using SHA256 for authentication
   - IVs are generated through os.urandom()
 - Unforgeable packet delivery confirmations
 - A variety of supported interface types
 - An intuitive and easy-to-use API
 - Reliable and efficient transfer of arbritrary amounts of data
   - Reticulum can handle a few bytes of data or files of many gigabytes
   - Sequencing, transfer coordination and checksumming is automatic
   - The API is very easy to use, and provides transfer progress
 - Lightweight, flexible and expandable Request/Response mechanism
 - Efficient link establishment
-    - Total bandwidth cost of setting up a link is 3 packets totalling 237 bytes
+  - Total bandwidth cost of setting up an encrypted link is 3 packets totalling 237 bytes
   - Low cost of keeping links open at only 0.62 bits per second

 ## Examples of Reticulum Applications
 If you want to quickly get an idea of what Reticulum can do, take a look at the following resources.

 - [LXMF](https://github.com/markqvist/lxmf) is a distributed, delay and disruption tolerant message transfer protocol built on Reticulum
 - For an off-grid, encrypted and resilient mesh communications platform, see [Nomad Network](https://github.com/markqvist/NomadNet)
 - The Android, Linux and macOS app [Sideband](https://unsigned.io/sideband) has a graphical interface and focuses on ease of use.

 ## Where can Reticulum be used?
 Over practically any medium that can support at least a half-duplex channel with 500 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.